Combining specific muscle groups into a single workout enhances the effectiveness of your training and saves time.

 - Improved shoulder function: Shoulder-targeted weightlifting exercises that work the rotator cuff and deltoids build strength and stability in your shoulders.
 These workouts can potentially enhance your shoulder's range of motion and flexibility.

-- Supports respiration: Chest workouts improve respiration by strengthening the muscles involved in breathing .
+- Supports respiration: Chest workouts improve respiration by strengthening the muscles involved in breathing, according to the Journal of Physical Therapy Science .
 This increased strength leads to better control of your breath, more efficient oxygen exchange, and improved lung function.

 - Maintains a good posture: Studies indicate that uneven muscle development or conditions such as hunching may contribute to incorrect posture .
 Muscle-strengthening chest and shoulder exercises alleviate these concerns.